PauloGoes/CSharp/README.md

 IsPoliticallyExposed is true.
 Describe in at most 1 paragraph what you must do in your design to account for this new category.

+**Resposta:
-R: Adicionar o campo IsPoliticalExposed na classe Trade, Criar a classe PEP com o seu tratamento de dados, e na classe Categoria adicionar no enmCategoria o tipo PEP e no método GetRiscoCategoria que define a ordem dos testes, adicione na lista como segundo item a chamada do construtor da classe PEP.
+Adicionar o campo IsPoliticalExposed na classe Trade, Criar a classe PEP com o seu tratamento de dados, e na classe Categoria adicionar no enmCategoria o tipo PEP e no método GetRiscoCategoria que define a ordem dos testes, adicione na lista como segundo item a chamada do construtor da classe PEP.